If you run a business or in any way have marketing as part of your remit, then chances are you have marketing content and strategy on your radar.

 A b2b Marketing Content Strategy describes

-- will be distributed in which places
+what content in which format (Video?
+Audio?
+Text?
+Design?)with what messaging will be distributed in which places

 as the first third of your sales funnel in order to convert your prospects into qualified marketing leads over a period of approximately 4 to 8 weeks.
 Marketing Qualified leads then go through a process to convert them into sales qualified leads.

 Of course, the natural sales cycle is a factor and can shift the time frame up or down depending upon what you’re selling and to whom.

 The B2b Marketing Content Strategy is anchored in the insights you have about your target market.
 Note that a Target Market is a clearly defined segment understood from both a Macro and Micro perspective.